WaleedZriqui/Mastering-JavaScript-in-20-days/Day7.md

 ## Lesson Summary

-### JavaScript principles:
+### JavaScript principles (How will code run in JS):
 When JavaScript code runs, it:
-Goes through the code line-by-line and runs/ ’executes’ each line - known as the thread of execution Saves ‘data’ like strings and arrays so we can use that data later - in its memory We can even save code (‘functions’)
+- Goes through the code line-by-line and runs/ ’executes’ each line - known as the thread of execution
+- Saves ‘data’ like strings and arrays so we can use that data later - in its memory.
+We can even save code (‘functions’)

+### Execution context
+Code we save (‘define’) functions & can use (call/invoke/execute/run) later with the function’s name & ( )

 Functions Created to run the code of a function - has 2 parts
 - Thread of execution
 - Memory

-Execution context
-Code we save (‘define’) functions & can use (call/invoke/execute/run) later with the function’s name & ( )

-###  Call Stack
+###  Call Stack (LIFO)
 call stack-> JavaScript keeps track of what function is currently running (where’s the thread of execution)
 - Run a function - add to call stack
 - Finish running the function - JS removes it from call stack